-The theory behind his look-through earnings concept is that all corporate profits benefit shareholders whether they are paid out as cash dividends or plowed back into the company.
+The theory behind the look-through earnings concept is that all corporate profits benefit shareholders, whether they are paid out as cash dividends or plowed back into the company.
 Successful investing, according to Buffett, is purchasing the most look-through earnings at the lowest cost and allowing the portfolio to appreciate over time.

-How to Calculate Look-Through Earnings
+Calculating Look-Through Earnings

-Stock Position 1: Wal-Mart
+Stock Position 1: Walmart

-In 2004, Wal-Mart reported diluted earnings per share of $2.03.
-John's dividends are taxed at 15% and he owns 5,000 shares of Wal-Mart.
+Suppose Walmart reported diluted earnings per share of $2.03, John's dividends are taxed at 15%, and he owns 5,000 shares of Walmart.
 His look-through earnings would be the following:

 Stock Position 2: Coca-Cola

-In 2004, Coca-Cola reported diluted earnings per share of $1.00.
-John owns 12,000 shares of the company’s common stock.
-His look through earnings can be calculated as follows: $1.00 diluted earnings x 12,000 shares = $12,000 pre-tax [1-.15 tax rate] = $10,200.
+Suppose Coca-Cola reported diluted earnings per share of $1.00, and John owns 12,000 shares of the company’s common stock.
+His look-through earnings would be the following:

-How Look-Through Earnings Determine Buy and Sell Decisions
+Buy and Sell Decisions

-By investing from a business perspective, John is better able to make intelligent, rather than emotional, decisions.
-As long as the competitive position of either company has not changed, John should view significant drops in the price of Wal-Mart and Coca-Cola's common stock as an opportunity to acquire additional look-through earnings at a bargain price.
+The $18,827.50 in look-through earnings John calculated is every bit as real to his wealth as if he owned a car wash, apartment building, or pharmacy.
+By investing from a business perspective, John is better able to make intelligent decisions rather than emotional ones.
+As long as the competitive position of either company has not changed, John should view significant drops in the prices of Walmart and Coca-Cola's common stocks as opportunities to acquire additional look-through earnings at a bargain price.

 Many corporations invest in other businesses.
-Under Generally Accepted Accounting Principles (GAAP), the earnings of these investment holdings are reported in one of three ways: the cost method, the equity method or the consolidated method.
-The cost method is applied to holdings that represent under twenty percent voting control; it only accounts for dividends received by the investing corporation.
+Under Generally Accepted Accounting Principles (GAAP), the earnings of these investment holdings are reported in one of three ways: cost method, equity method, or consolidated method.
+The cost method is applied to holdings that represent under 20% voting control—it only accounts for dividends received by the investing corporation.

-This shortcoming is what caused Buffett to expound on the undistributed earnings in his shareholder letters; Berkshire, both then and now, had substantial investments in companies such as Coca-Cola, the Washington Post, Gillette, and American Express.
-These companies pay out only a small portion of their overall earnings in the form of dividends and, as a result, Berkshire was accruing far more wealth to owners than was evident in the financial statements.
+This shortcoming is what caused Buffett to expound on the undistributed earnings in his shareholder letters.
+Berkshire Hathaway, both then and now, had substantial investments in companies such as Coca-Cola, The Washington Post, Gillette, and American Express.
+These companies pay out only a small portion of their overall earnings in the form of dividends.
+As a result, Berkshire Hathaway was accruing far more wealth to owners than was evident in the financial statements.

-Calculation of cash-dividends on an after-tax basis:
+Calculation of cash dividends on an after-tax basis

-Wal-Mart: $.36 per share cash dividends * 5,000 shares = $1,800
+$0.36 per share cash dividends x 5,000 shares = $1,800

-Coke: $.50 per share cash dividends * 12,000 shares = $6,000 * [1 – .15 tax rate] = $5,100 after-taxes
+$0.50 per share cash dividends x 12,000 shares = $6,000

-$6,630 total after-tax cash dividends received
+$1,530 + $5,100 = $6,630 total after-tax cash dividends received.